jamesplease/fi-calc-guide/src/configuration/index.md

 ---
 layout: default
-title: Configuring the Calculator
+title: Making a Retirement Plan
 ---

-# Configuring the Calculator
+# Making a Retirement Plan

 Each person's retirement plan is unique, and FI Calc is designed to be flexible enough to support as many needs as possible.
 In this section, you will learn all